solid/solidproject.org/pages/home.md

         <div class="info-card">
           <h3 class="title">The last login you'll ever need</h3>
           <p class="info">
-          Your <a href="{{site.baseUrl}}/faqs#webid" title="Frequently Asked Questions">WebID</a> changes the power dynamic.
+          Your <a href="{{site.baseUrl}}/faqs#webid" title="Frequently Asked Questions - what is a WebID?">WebID</a> changes the power dynamic.
 You call the shots: instead of creating an account for each app, have each app find your account.
-On top of that, your WebID makes it possible for people to connect to you, no matter what apps they are using.
+On top of that, your WebID makes it possible for people to connect to you, no matter what Solid apps they are using.
           </p>
         </div>
       </div>